radixnameservice/docs/wiki/resolution/dockets.md

 #### Anatomy of a Docket

-A docket is essentially a compact object of metadata that allows any dApps / integrations query domain records within the most applicable scope and context.
+A docket is essentially a compact object of metadata that allows any dApps / integrations to query domain records within the most applicable scope and context.
 <br />

 <div style="max-width:1024px">